igor-alexandrov/xls_to_csv-paperclip-processor/README.md

                         :path => ":rails_root/data/some_csv_attachements/:id_partition/:basename.:extension",
                         :processors => [:xls_to_csv]

       validates_attachment_content_type :data, :content_type => ['text/csv','text/comma-separated-values','text/csv','application/csv','application/excel','application/vnd.ms-excel','application/vnd.msexcel','text/anytext','text/plain']

-      def is_xls?
-        [
-          'application/excel',
-          'application/vnd.ms-excel',
-          'application/vnd.msexcel'
-        ].include?(self.data_content_type)
     end

-    end

 which will convert your .xls document into .csv, and keep both files (.xls and .csv) on the server.
-If your attachment is not a .xls it won't do anything.
+If your attachment is not a .xls it will just copy it.

 [0]: https://github.com/thoughtbot/paperclip